Lloyds bet starts to pay off for hedge fund Lansdowne

-LONDON Lansdowne Partners, a European hedge fund which made millions betting against UK banks in the financial crisis, is starting to see the benefits of sticking with a big position in Lloyds Banking Group Plc (LLOY.L).
+LONDON Dec 12 Lansdowne Partners, a European hedge fund which made millions betting against UK banks in the financial crisis, is starting to see the benefits of sticking with a big position in Lloyds Banking Group Plc.

-Its flagship $7.5 billion (4.6 billion pounds) Developed Markets fund is up 14.21 percent this year, according to a letter sent to clients and obtained by Reuters, aided by a recovery in Lloyds shares.

 Last year Lansdowne's holding in the lender cost it dearly, with the Developed Markets fund losing a fifth of its value, dragged down by a 60 percent slump in Lloyds' share price.

-But since then, the Developed Markets fund, co-managed by Stuart Roden and Peter Davies, has invested billions backing banks including JPMorgan Chase & Co (JPM.N) and Wells Fargo & Co (WFC.N), and emerged as one of the biggest shareholders in Lloyds behind the UK government.
+But since then, the Developed Markets fund, co-managed by Stuart Roden and Peter Davies, has invested billions backing banks including JPMorgan Chase & Co and Wells Fargo & Co , and emerged as one of the biggest shareholders in Lloyds behind the UK government.

 The monthly note said Lloyds had benefited from strong earnings and the "sense that banking regulation will take on a more pragmatic tone", following Mark Carney's appointment as head of the Bank of England and publication of the central bank's Financial Stability Report.